 - For a cash-out refinance, you need 30% equity for a primary residence and 40% equity on a second home or investment property.

 - Must be a one-unit property, (including condos).

 - You need at least a 20% down payment on a primary residence or second home.
 Investment properties aren’t eligible.

 There are some restrictions for both purchase and refinance on property inspection waivers.
-Two of the big ones are properties located in Idaho, Kansas or Montana are ineligible, as are all co-ops.
+New York and Kansas have restrictions in certain instances.
+Speak with a Home Loan Expert for details.
+In addition, all co-ops are ineligible.
 If an appraisal has already been done, that value is used.

 Freddie Mac calls their appraisal waivers automated collateral evaluations.
 Their qualifications for if your loan has the possibility of a waived appraisal are a little more simplified than Fannie Mae.

 The following are Freddie Mac requirements for an appraisal waiver.
 The home must be a one-unit property serving as a primary residence or second home, including condos.
 There are specific requirements for both purchases and refinances.

 - You have to put at least 20% down.

 - It has to be an arm’s-length purchase transaction.
 You can’t purchase using a gift of equity.

 - The property can’t be bank owned at the time of the transaction.